Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 That does not mean the decision should be owned by a vague collective.

-A shared process still needs a clear decision owner.
+A shared process still needs explicit decision authority, whether it sits with an individual role or a clearly defined collective body.

 ```mermaid
 flowchart TD